Balance Druid Compendium

 Force of Nature.

-Incarnation will last for more than 4 seconds or your next
+CA will last for more than 4 seconds or the fight will end before your next

 - You just used